-Kiarostami studied painting at Tehran University, after which he started working as a graphic designer.
-He started taking photographs of Iranian landscapes in the late 1970s—an interest which was intensified at the time of the 1979 revolution, a time that was also a period of personal crisis for him.
-Kiarostami has said that he regards photography as a purer medium than film, since it is relieved of the burden of narrative or entertainment.
+Also a photographer, painter, illustrator, author and poet, Kiarostami studied painting at Tehran University, after which he worked as a graphic designer.
+He started taking photographs of Iranian landscapes in the late 1970s—an interest which was intensified during the 1979 revolution, a time that was also a period of personal crisis for him.
+Although he was best known for his filmmaking, Kiarostami believed photography to be a purer medium than film, as it was relieved of the burden of narrative or entertainment.

-Kiarostami's work, including both film and photography, are characterized by a distinct personal style which combines contemplative, philosophical themes with lyrical translations of neo-realism in modernist terms.
+Kiarostami's work, including both film and photography, are characterised by a distinct personal style that combines contemplative, philosophical themes with lyrical translations of neo-realism in modernist terms.
 His oeuvre includes an extensive collection of images, including roads through rain-flecked windscreens, isolated trees, and vast snow plains.
-For him, these subjects never fail to spark his interest: 'Two topics have been always inviting for my photography - trees and roads.'
+For him, these subjects never failed to spark his interest: 'Two topics have been always inviting for my photography - trees and roads.'

 Abass Kiarostami passed away in Paris, at the age of 76, on the 14th of July 2016.